declantheedev/wireframing/README.md

 * **Prototyping:** You can link different screens in your wireframe together to create a clickable, interactive prototype.
 This allows you to test the user flow and identify any potential issues early on.
 * **Free for Individual Use:** The free tier of Figma provides more than enough functionality for most personal and small projects, making it a great tool for beginners.

+---

+### Benefits of Wireframing for Software Development

+Wireframing is not just a design exercise; it provides significant benefits for the entire software development process.
+It acts as a critical bridge between the initial concept and the final product, helping to ensure that development is efficient, focused, and aligned with user needs.

+* **Clarifies Project Scope:** Before a single line of code is written, a wireframe provides a clear, shared understanding of what needs to be built.
+Developers can see the **layout structure**, **navigation**, and **functionality** of the application, which helps them accurately estimate the work required and identify potential technical challenges early on.

+* **Facilitates Communication:** Wireframes serve as a universal language for the entire team—designers, developers, and product managers.
+A simple sketch can convey complex ideas far more effectively than a verbal description.
+For example, a wireframe with a box labeled for an image and lines for text (as in the "Content Placement" example) clearly communicates the data and UI components that a backend developer needs to prepare.

+* **Guides the Development Process:** Wireframes act as a blueprint for developers.
+They can use the wireframe to guide the creation of the user interface (UI) and to plan the flow of the application.
+The wireframe's representation of **functionality** (like input fields and buttons) directly informs the development of backend logic and user interactions.

+* **Reduces Rework and Errors:** By identifying usability issues and structural problems in the low-fidelity stage, teams can avoid costly and time-consuming changes later on.
+Catching a confusing navigation path or a missing piece of functionality in a wireframe is much easier and cheaper than fixing it after the application has been coded.
+This ensures that the final product is both functional and intuitive for the end-user.